 6. Tempo Timesheets by Tempo for JIRA

-Tempo is a neat plugin designed for time-tracking, analysing and reporting of the workplace performance.
+Tempo is a neat JIRA plugin designed for time-tracking, analyzing and reporting of the workplace performance.
 A very interesting, rather unique feature of Tempo is cost center management, CAPEX – OPEX, billable and internal time calculations in particular.
 This tool is extremely flexible, allowing user to choose various aspects for both tracking and analysis.
 Another wonderful features are a free mobile app (Android and IOS) and custom JIRA dashboards.
 There’s only one cause for concern – the latest Tempo version dates back to the 2nd of July, and if you have already installed JIRA 8.0 version you might have problems with this tool.